Forensic accountant analyzing finances for divorce and family law cases

-This guide is designed for both family-law attorneys and individuals involved in high-stakes divorce orh support disputes who need a financial expert.
+This guide is designed for both family-law attorneys and individuals involved in high-stakes divorce or support disputes who need a financial expert.

 Whether you are counsel managing a high-asset dissolution or a party navigating a complex support or property dispute, the financial record is the case.
 Hidden income, commingled property, disputed business interests, and lifestyle evidence do not interpret themselves — they require a forensic accounting expert who understands both the accounting standards and the litigation environment.
-A CPA with forensic and valuation credentials can function as a force-multiplier from initial case assessment through trial or mediation — for both attorneys and the individuals they represent.
+A CPA with forensic and valuation credentials can help clarify income, tracing, business value, and lifestyle issues from initial case assessment through negotiation, mediation, hearing, trial, or settlement evaluation.

 Divorce forensic accounting work in family-law matters typically involves tracing separate and marital assets, lifestyle analysis to establish support baselines and uncover hidden income, business valuation for disputed ownership interests, and income analysis for child support and alimony determinations.
 Understanding these four areas — whether you are an attorney building the case or a party trying to protect your financial interests — is the foundation of effective engagement.